 When it comes to Padres home run leaders for a single season, there have been just a handful of 40-homer seasons since 1969.
 For the moment, they all fit neatly into the top-five of the franchise’s single-season leaderboard, and it had been a while since the last time it occurred…until it was done last year.

 As we’ll see below, Fernando Tatís Jr.‘s 42 home runs from 2021 marked the first time a Padres player surpassed 40 since 2009.
-While it likely won’t happen again this year, it’s not outrageous to think he’ll be all over this leaderboard within the next few years.
+While it didn’t happen in 2022 (for multiple reasons), it’s not outrageous to think he’ll be all over this leaderboard within the next few years.
 Be sure to also see where these sluggers land on the Padres’ all-time home run leaderboard, as well.

 Padres Home Run Leaders: Top 5

 Greg Vaughn: 50 Home Runs in 1998

 Of Greg Vaughn‘s 355 career home runs, 136 came in three seasons.
 He enjoyed 40-homer efforts on each occasion, but his 1998 campaign for the NL champion Padres was easily the apex.
 This performance certainly flies under the radar because even though it was a single-season home run record for the Padres, he did it during a year in which two other guys — Sammy Sosa and Mark McGwire — both hit 60-plus.

 However, Vaughn was awarded his only career Silver Slugger award and his third All-Star Game selection (out of four total).
 He also finished fourth in NL MVP voting.

 This record-setting performance was powered by a three-month tear Vaughn went on between May and July.
 During this time, which spanned 350 plate appearances, the outfielder slashed .313/.400/.720 with 33 homers, 79 RBI, and 71 runs scored.
 That was all good for a 191 wRC+.

 Fernando Tatís Jr.: 42 Home Runs in 2021